Help Us Keep Two Vulnerable Whānau Safe in Long Term Residential Treatment

 But today, we face an urgent and heartbreaking challenge.

-Five of our clients—each making enormous progress—have had their funding suddenly cut.
+Two of our Tangata Whaiora—each making enormous progress have had their funding to continue treatment with Red Door withdrawn.
 These are people who have finally found stability, connection, and hope.
 Removing them now would not only undo their progress, it would place them at extreme risk of relapse, homelessness, and harm.

 We cannot let that happen.